 - List ingredients in descending order of predominance by weight in the product.

 - List ingredients in accordance with AAFCO definitions.

-In addition to a variety of protein sources in pet food, water, and other fillers are often used, depending on the type of food.
-The maximum allowable moisture for canned pet food is 78%, while dry foods may contain as much as 12% moisture.
+In addition to a variety of protein sources in pet food, water and other fillers are often used, depending on the type of food.
+The maximum allowed moisture for canned pet food is 78%, while dry foods may contain as much as 12% moisture.
 Ingredients on the pet food label are listed in order of percentage content.
 For example, if a product is listed as Beef Dog Food, it must contain 95% of more of that ingredient, excluding water used in processing.
-If two meat ingredients are listed as the primary ingredients, the two together much equal 95%.
+If two meat ingredients are listed as the primary ingredients, the two together must equal 95%.
 If the food is named Beef Dinner or Beef Entree (or platter, formula, etc.) regulations require that the food listed must make up between 25 and 95% of all ingredients by weight.